tarwn/lessthandot-hugo/blogs/content/posts/2011-09-26-getting-started-with-javascript-unit.md

 The top reflects the tests that have run at a glance with .s for passing tests, Fs for failed, and E for errored.
 Afterwards we get a summary of the total counts and then a section for the one browser we ran with. jsTestDriver allows you to capture multiple browsers, so we could configure this to run our tests across chrome, firefox, and IE simultaneously.

-jsTestDriver also supports “setup” and “teardown” functions to run before and after tests.
+jsTestDriver also supports "setup" and "teardown" functions to run before and after tests.

 ## Qunit